 Which stitch you use depends on which seam you are sewing.
 If it is a seam that hangs loose and is not under tension, you can use a slightly longer straight stitch, say 2.5 – 3.0.
 A longer stitch has more give than a small stitch.
 If the seam is under pressure, like armholes or other seams that go around your body, use a small zig zag stitch so the seam can stretch with the fabric.

-Since most knit fabrics don’t fray, it is technically not necessary to finish the seams.
-It’s nice to do it anyway since a cardigan especially hangs open and the insides are visible.
-You can finish the raw edges with your serger or a zigzag.
+The raw edges of a sweater knit can easily unravel because they are loose knit.
+You can finish the raw edges with your serger or a zigzag stitch.
 Test the seam finish on a scrap of fabric first.
-Be careful with your serger though, some are a bit rough and will stretch the fabric, making a wavy edge.
-Indiesew has a great post on how to prevent this.
+Be careful with your serger, some are a bit rough and will stretch the fabric, making a wavy edge.
+Threads Magazine has a great video explaining how adjust your differential feed to prevent this wavy edge.

 You can press your seams like normal, but be careful when working with a spungy or textured knit.
 Too much steam and pressure can flatten the fabric.
 Use only the tip of your iron when pressing a textured knit.

-You don’t have to iron the fabric, just the seams.
+You don’t have to iron the fabric, only the seams.
 Be careful not to distort the fabric while pressing, if you press it while it is stretched out it can stay stretched out.

 I hope these tips help you sew a beautiful sweater or cardigan!
 If you’re looking for the perfect fabric, check out this post where I list fabric shops that usually have a great selection of sweater knits.
 If you have a question, leave a comment.